TabStruct: Measuring Structural Fidelity of Tabular Data: Methods

+In contrast, CPDAG-level evaluation strikes a good balance between evaluation efficiency and validity.
+Unlike full DAG constructing via causal discovery, CPDAG-level evaluation does not require the orientation of all edges, making it a more tractable yet still meaningful metric of structural fidelity.
+This is supported by the fact that Markov equivalent SCMs serve as minimal I-MAPs~\citep{agrawal2018minimal} of the joint distribution factorisation $p(\mathcal{X}) = \prod_{j=1}^{D+1} p(\vx_{j} \mid \text{pa} \left( \vx_{j} \right) )$, and no causal directions can be further removed.
+In other words, the CPDAG-level evaluation can retain sufficient real-world semantics for practical use cases, such as the physical laws in~\Cref{fig:motivation}.
+Therefore, TabStruct evaluates structural fidelity at the CPDAG level, balancing semantic richness with computational feasibility.
+More details on the rationale for CPDAG-level evaluation are provided in~\Cref{appendix:rationales}.

-\subsubsection{Global Utility: SCM-free Metric for Global Structural Fidelity}
+\subsection{Global Utility: SCM-free Metric for Global Structural Fidelity}

 \textbf{Motivation.} The CI scores introduced in \Cref{sec:CI_scores} require access to a ground-truth SCM to enumerate the CI statements $\mathcal{C}_{\text{global}}$.
 However, for real-world datasets, such an SCM is typically unavailable or even non-identifiable, thereby precluding direct evaluation of structural fidelity.
-To address this limitation, we propose \textit{global utility} as an SCM-free metric for global structural fidelity.
+Following prior work on tabular foundation models~\citep{hollmann2025accurate}, we adopt an ``SCM-inspired and real-data-validated'' paradigm to address such a limitation.
+Specifically, we propose global utility as an SCM-free metric for global structural fidelity.

 \textbf{Utility per variable.} Given an evaluation dataset $\mathcal{D}$, we treat each variable $\vx_j \in \mathcal{X}$ as a prediction target.
 An ensemble of multiple downstream predictors is trained to predict $\vx_j$ using the remaining variables $\mathcal{X} \setminus \{\vx_j\}$ as inputs, following a standard supervised learning setup.
 The predictive performance on $\mathcal{D}_{\text{test}}$ is denoted as $\text{Perf}_j( \mathcal{D})$, measured using \textit{balanced accuracy} for categorical variables and \textit{root mean square error (RMSE)} for numerical variables.
 We define the utility of variable $\vx_j$ as the relative performance achieved on evaluation data compared to reference data: